quicwg/multipath/draft-ietf-quic-multipath.md

 ## PATH_CID_BLOCKED frames {#path-cid-blocked-frame}

-A sender SHOULD send a PATH_CID_BLOCKED frame (type=0x15228c0e) when it wishes to open a path but is unable to do so because there are no unused connection IDs available for the corresponding Path IDs.
+A sender SHOULD send a PATH_CID_BLOCKED frame (type=0x15228c0e) when it wishes to open a path or change the CID on an established path but is unable to do so because there are no unused connection IDs available for the corresponding Path IDs.

 Note that PATH_CID_BLOCKED frame is informational.
 Sending a PATH_CID_BLOCKED frame does not